Leo-Adventure/Leo-Adventure/README.md

 ⚡ The way was long, and wrapped in gloom did seem, as I urged on to seek my fantastic dream~

-🌱 I'm a junior student in SUSTech
+🌱 I'm a junior student studying in UC, Berkeley.

 🔭 currently working on updating the resource and code I have learned and implemented in class.